-- Arrests and charges for misdemeanors and felonies that did not lead to a conviction. - Successfully completed sentences of Second Chance Probation. - Minor traffic offenses can only be sealed if you were released without being charged.
+Arrests and charges for misdemeanors and felonies that did not lead to a conviction can be sealed at any time, except minor traffic offenses, unless you were released without being charged.
+Sealing hides your criminal record from most of the public.
+Law enforcement agencies can still see sealed records.
 Cases with the following sentences on your criminal record can be sealed if at least 3 years have passed since the successful completion of your last sentence: